 The infamous scuba diver legend Jacques Cousteau is quoted as saying: “The only predictable thing about sharks is that they are unpredictable.”

 Attacks on scuba divers have happened.
 They are also likely to happen again in the future.
-However, many more people die everyday in road traffic accidents every year.
+However, many more people die everyday in road traffic accidents each year.

-But that doesn't stop us from driving to work every day.
-So when asking about how many scuba divers get attacked by sharks each year, it's about perspective.
+But that doesn’t stop us from driving to work every day.
+So when asking about how many scuba divers get attacked by sharks each year, it’s about putting things into perspective.

 There’s a much higher probability of being killed on the road in a car whilst driving to your dive with sharks that there is of being killed by one of the sharks on the dive itself.